-VOTE FOR SHEILA BERGERON

-District 1 School Board knows the issues knows the schools and always votes responsibly!
+ONE GRAND WINNER WILL RECEIVE \$5,000 CASH PRIZE FOR EDUCATIONAL RELATED EXPENSES 50 2ND PLACE WINNERS WILL RECEIVE \$ 100 CASH PRIZE FOR EDUCATIONAL RELATED EXPENSES fishmarketing.net/logocontest FOR OFFICIAL RULES AND ENTRY DETAILS SHEILA BERGERON District 1 School Board knows the issues knows the schools and always votes responsibly!
+Lapira continued from page 28 a great supporting cast."

-Lapira

-continued from page 28

-a great supporting cast."
 Both players agreed with Clark and stressed the importance of team play.
-Lapira credited his team mates with putting Dalby and himself in position to garner individual awards.

-"I think they were pretty the that's the way I look at it." much entire thing, he said.
+Lapira credited his teammates with putting Dalby and himself in position to garner individual awards.
+"I think they were pretty much the entire thing, he said.
 "There wasn't a whole lot that I did to get [the recognition] aside from just finishing off.
-Without the rest of the team working just as hard as we are, if not harder, then we

-wouldn't have gotten it.'

-"I'm not the biggest fan of

-individual awards for

-a team sport to be

-honest with you.
-When

-individuals get awards,

-it's a pat on the back for

-the entire squad, and

-Bobby Clark

-Irish coach

-"We are an improved

-team. ...
-We're a

-championship team?
+Without the rest of the team working just as hard as we are, if not harder, then we While honored, Dalby felt that individual awards were more of a reflection on the team's success "I don't think [an award] vala team sport to be the entire squad, and Bobby Clark Irish coach wouldn't have gotten it." idates whether a player is good or not," Dalby said.
+"I think it's flattering, but I "I'm not the biggest fan of don't think it individual awards for means you've arrived.
+Sophomore honest with you.
+When defenders individuals get awards, Jack Traynor it's a pat on the back for and Matt Besler were named secthat's the way I look at it." ond-team All-Big East, and senior goal-keeper Chris Cahill - who thirdwas team all-conference joined Lapira and Dalby on the All-Big East roster.
+"It's a lot easier to win "[Our defensive coverage] still needs some work to be better, but in that instance [the Schembri goal] was a games when your defense isn't giving up any goals," Lapira said.
+Lapira also commended the two sophomore defenders.